Click here to hear this greeting in Chinuk Wawa, the intertribal universal language of the Pacific Northwest

 - NAIS Research Guide

-NAIS Academic Partners
+NAIS Academic Partners and Units

 - Sapsik'ʷałá Teacher Education Program